 The required documents to apply for a France visa are as follows:

-- Completed Application Form.
+- Completed France Visa Application Form.
 Make sure you complete the right form, since there are two types of France visa application forms, one for short stays and the other for long stays.

-- Two Photos.
+- Two recently taken passport-style photos.
 You should submit two photos alongside with the other documents.
 They must be no older than three months and taken according to the Schengen Visa Photo Requirements.

 - Copies of older visas.
 If you have ever held any visa to any country in the world, submit copies of those visas.

 - Travel Medical Insurance.
 You will need to provide proof that you have medical insurance that covers any health problems that you encounter while in France.
 It should cover not only France, but also the whole territory of Schengen with a minimum of €30,000.

 - Complete Itinerary.
 A list of the things that you are planning to do while in France, including details how you are planning to reach France.
 Attach supporting documents as a Round Trip flight, a railroad booking or a document of a booked organized tour (where transportation is included)

 - Proof of financial means.
 The French authorities want to know how you will be financing yourself while in France.
 That is why you should submit the following documents that apply to your situation, as a part of this requirement: